 Introduction to the diesel industry with an emphasis on safety.
 Introduction to heavy-duty vehicle drivetrain systems.
 Theory of bearings and seals.
 Wheel bearing theory and adjustment.
 Theory, diagnosis, and repair of vehicle foundation brake and air system components.
-Prerequisite: Concurrent enrollment in DSL 101 or 201; CSS 100 or concurrent enrollment.
+Prerequisite: Concurrent enrollment in DSL 101 or 201; CSS 100 or concurrently enrolled.

-DSL 103 Diesel Drivetrains II (13) Continuation of DSL 102.
-Theory and shop application of wheels and tires, front (nondrive) axles, steering, suspensions and alignments; adjustment of clutches, both push and pull type, and manual and self-adjusting; basic hydraulic systems.
-Vehicle inspection and outof-service criteria.
+DSL 103 Diesel Drivetrains II (13)

+Continuation of DSL 102.
+Theory and shop application of wheels and tires, front (non-drive) axles, steering, suspensions and alignments; adjustment of clutches, both push and pull type, and manual and self-adjusting; basic hydraulic systems.
+Vehicle inspection and out-of-service criteria.
 Prerequisite: DSL 102 and MATH 96 or concurrent enrollment.